Singapore tells Facebook, Twitter to carry correction notice on virus strain

 The correction orders were issued under Singapore’s fake news law, or the Protection from Online Falsehoods and Manipulation Act.

-Facebook confirmed receipt of the order and said it was legally compelled to issue the correction notice.
+Facebook and Twitter confirmed receipt of the order and said they complied as per the local law.

 It said the B16172 strain found in many new COVID-19 cases in Singapore was first detected in India.